sinequa/usage-analytics/README.md

 where :
 - `type` is the widget type fixed as "stat".
 - `query` is the query to be executed to retrieve the data.
-- `asc` is a boolean indicating wether the positive evaluation is at increase or decrease trend.
+- `asc` is a boolean indicating whether the positive evaluation is at increase or decrease trend.
 - `valueLocation` is an optional `StatValueLocation` object indicating where to find the value field.
 - `valueField` is an optional `StatValueField` object indicating how to access value field.
 - `operation` is an optional `StatOperation` object indicating the operation to compute the value.